According to The Office of National Statistics, there were 41,000 motorcycles and scooters stolen between April 2017 and March 2018.

 There are a few other decent-looking trackers out there.
 These are the picks from our shortlist.

 A subscription-free option.
 Installation of this tracker is quick and easy and once installed, provides some decent features like its movement and shock sensor and ability to track when the GPS signal is lost.
+Now discontinued.

 A subscription-based tracker without installation costs – starting from £10 a month.
 A dedicated security team on hand should you need them, this tracker has a 15-year battery life and uses a mixture of GPS, mobile and Radiofrequency monitoring, so you know you have optimum protection.
 Click the link for more information.
+Now discontinued.

 Subscription-based tracker with annual or monthly payment options (around £10 per month).
 The TrakKING S5 features rider ID tags that protect your bike from unwanted movement.
 With added geo-fence technology and 24/7 365 days a year monitoring, you’ll get alerts should anything suspicious occur, this tracker is designed to a Police Preferred Spec and fully compliant with the latest insurer requirements.